ponylang/ponylang-website/HOW_TO.md

 Although you can create a new "Last Week in Pony" by hand, we recommend installing Hugo.
 Please see [Contributing](CONTRIBUTING.md) for more information on basic development setup and processes.

-1. Checkout the `master` branch and make sure you are up to date.
+1. Checkout the `main` branch and make sure you are up to date.
 2. Create a new branch for the "Last Week in Pony".
 If you were creating one for June 18, 2017 you would run:

 `git checkout -b last-week-in-pony-061817`